 3. Blend modes (Labs)

 Blend modes are great for mixing up different effects for a unique result.
-It can also be used for unifying the look and feel in your scene.
+You can also use blend modes for unifying the look and feel of your scene.
 If the content overall seems a little messy, try blending the same effect or video to all the surfaces.